-The Blind Youth Audio Project was produced by Jack Straw Productions in partnership with Arts and Visually Impaired Audiences, the Washington State Department of Services for the Blind, the Washington State School for the Blind, and the Seattle Public Schools with the generous support of the City of Seattle Department of Information Technology, the Seattle Office of Arts and Culture, the Rodrigues Fund, and individual contributors.
+The Blind Youth Audio Project 2014 was produced by Jack Straw Cultural Center, in partnership with Arts and Visually Impaired Audiences, the Washington State Department of Services for the Blind, the Washington State School for the Blind, and the Seattle Public Schools with special thanks to the Seattle Office of Arts and Culture, the Rodrigues Fund, the Washington State Arts Commission, and individual contributors for their generous support.

-Our production team included Jack Straw audio engineers Tom Stiles and CJ Lazenby; Writer and drama coach Jesse Minkert; Vocal coaches Kim Alessi, Christine Brown, Andrew McGinn, and Meg McLynn; Musicians Paul Kikuchi, Bill Horist, Tom Fallat, and Eden Schwartz; production assistants Bob Perry and Ben Guenther; photographer Sherwin Eng; web designer Levi Fuller; and Executive Director Joan Rabinowitz.
+Our production team included Jack Straw audio engineers Tom Stiles, CJ Lazenby, and Daniel Guenther; writer and drama coach Jesse Minkert; vocal coaches Christine Marie Brown, Andrew McGinn, and Meg McLynn; musicians Paul Kikuchi, Bill Horist, and Eden Schwartz; interns Jake Muir, John Paul DeGennaro, and Cynthia Phillips; photographer Sherwin Eng; web designer Levi Fuller; and Executive Director Joan Rabinowitz.

-Special thanks to Janet George, Cindy Bennett, Scott Coons, Dalton Williams, and Patch with the Washington State Department of Services for the Blind; Paul Baldwin, Lisa Hodge, Boni Moran, and Doug Trimble with the Washington State School for the Blind; Sara Zachariah, Michael Dickneite, and Joseph Skillings with the Seattle School District; and Jesse Minkert and Lynne Compton with Arts and Visually Impaired Audiences.
+Special thanks to Janet George, Kylie Clark, and Tyler Parker with the Washington State Department of Services for the Blind; Paul Baldwin, Lisa Hodge, Boni Moran, Doug Trimble, and Jennifer Miller with the Washington State School for the Blind; Michael Dickneite, Sara Zachariah, and Joseph Skillings, with the Seattle School District; Jesse Minkert and Lynne Compton, with Arts and Visually Impaired Audiences; and the generous donors to our power2give campaign: Shawn Aebi, Harriet Baskas, Randal Bays, David Bilski, Dennis Caswell, Seth Chrisman, Peter Davenport, Kathleen de Gutes, Stuart & Renko Dempster, Gaylen Floy, Jennifer Hammond, Esther Helfgott, Todd Houghton, Pamela Johnson, Paul Kikuchi, Susie Kozawa, Larry Laurence, Robert McNamara, Jane Pattinson, Nancy Peterfreund, Kelly Riutta, Roger Roffman, Joel Snyder, Esther Sugai, and Corry Venema-Weiss.

 Seattle-based guitarist Bill Horist has played on dozens of records and has performed throughout North and Central America, Europe and Japan; collaborating with numerous leading lights in a beguiling…READ MORE >